2 Enoch: Manuscript tradition

-2 Enoch has survived in more than twenty Old Bulgarian manuscripts and fragments, dated from the 14th to 18th centuries AD.
-These Old Bulgarian materials did not circulate independently but were included in collections that often rearranged, abbreviated, or expanded them.
+2 Enoch has survived in more than twenty Old Church Slavonic manuscripts and fragments, dated from the 14th to 18th centuries AD.
+These Old Church Slavonic materials did not circulate independently but were included in collections that often rearranged, abbreviated, or expanded them.
 Typically, Jewish pseudepigraphic texts in Slavic milieux were transmitted as part of larger historiographical, moral, and liturgical codexes and compendiums, where ideologically marginal and mainstream materials were mixed.

 2 Enoch exists in longer and shorter recensions.
 The first editors considered the longer version to be the original.
 Since 1921, Schmidt and many authors challenged this theory, and considered the shorter recension to be more ancient.
 Vaillant showed in 1952 that the additional parts found only in the longer version use more recent terms.
 Other scholars suggest that both of them preserve original material, and posit the existence of three or even four recensions.

 Two different ways of numbering verses and chapters are used for 2 Enoch: the more widely accepted is Popov's of 73 chapters, while De Santos Otero proposed division into 24 chapters.